-Family Educational Rights and Privacy Act and Related Procedures
+Family Educational Rights and Privacy Act Policy and Procedures

-A. Johnson & Wales University (JWU) has designed the policy and procedures to comply with the Family Educational Rights and Privacy Act (FERPA), including as it applies to (1) requests to review and amend student education records and for hearings related to such requests and (2) limitations on disclosures of education records protected under FERPA.
-The policy and procedures apply to all university employees and current and former university students.
+A. Johnson & Wales University ("JWU") has designed these Family Educational Rights and Privacy Act Policy and Procedures ("Policy") to comply with the Family Educational Rights and Privacy Act ("FERPA"), including as it applies to (1) requests to review and amend student education records and for hearings related to such requests and (2) limitations on disclosures of education records protec ed under FERPA.
+This Policy applies to all university employees (including student employees, acting in their capacity as such), agents, officers, and persons directly under university control or acting on the university's behalf, and current and former university students (collectively, "Covered Persons").